malcolmbarrett/my-org-first-pkg-2020/content/workshop/_index.markdown

 #### > 03 - [Document]()

-📃Use roxygen2 to document your code
+📄Use roxygen2 to document your code
-🆘Create help files
+💁Create help files
 🚢 Export functions.